Limited Liability Partnerships

 Yes.
 Section 129 of the 2015 Act specifically deals with an LLP that intends to cease operating.
 An LLP that intends to cease operating must notify the LSRA of its intention and the date on which it intends to cease operating.

 A form and fee have been prescribed for those LLPs who want to notify the LSRA of their intention to cease operating.
-This form is available from the Registration, Levy and Fees Unit.
-The form should be completed and returned to the Registration, Levy and Fees Unit along with a completed EFT form confirming payment of the fee.
+This form is available on our website.
+The form should be completed and returned to the Registration, Levy and Fees Unit.

 The authorisation to operate as an LLP will stand revoked from the date listed in Section 1 of the Cessation Notification Form.
 The Authority will record the date listed in Section 1 of the Cessation Notification Form (i.e. the date from which an authorisation stands revoked under section 129(2)) in the Register of LLPs.